Norfolk and Western 611: Post-NS excursion service

-On September 14, No. 611 traveled from the VMT to the Virginia Scenic Railway's (VSR) Victoria Station in Goshen, Virginia.
+On September 14, 2023, No. 611 traveled from the VMT to the Virginia Scenic Railway's (VSR) Victoria Station in Goshen, Virginia.
 On September 30, the VMT and VSR offered in-cab experiences for guests to operate or fire the locomotive along the Goshen industrial track.
 On October 6, the locomotive hauled VSR's weekend Shenandoah Valley Limited round-trip excursions through the George Washington and Jefferson National Forests and the North Mountain grade between Goshen and Staunton, Virginia.
 Running on the Buckingham Branch Railroad (BB) tracks, these were the locomotive's first fall foliage excursions through Virginia since 1994.
 As there was no turntable or wye for No. 611 to turn around at Staunton, a pair of BB diesel locomotives were placed on the rear of the excursion train for the run back to Goshen.
 On the night of October 27, No. 611 was sidelined by a broken boiler staybolt; the BB diesel locomotives filled in for the next day's excursions.
 On October 29, No. 611 was repaired; it hauled some of the last Shenandoah Valley Limited weekend excursions on that day and from November 3 to 5.
 On November 7, the locomotive returned to Roanoke, where it idled at the VMT.

-On December 14, No. 611 was added to the Virginia Landmarks Register by the Virginia Department of Historic Resources (DHR).
+On December 14, 2023, No. 611 was added to the Virginia Landmarks Register by the Virginia Department of Historic Resources (DHR).
 It was also added to the National Park Service's National Register of Historic Places around February 2024.
 During that time, the locomotive was offline for maintenance and essential firebox repairs.
 On the last weekend of May 2025, No. 611, still under maintenance, participated in a 75th-anniversary celebration that noted its designation, along with No. 1218, as State and National Historic Landmarks.
 On September 18, 2025, No. 611 returned to the VSR to perform the Shenandoah Valley Limited weekend excursions again for the 2025 fall season from September 26 to October 26.
-Additionally, it pulled 10 leased passenger cars from the Steam Railroading Institute.
-The VMT partnered with Rail & Road Auctions to auction four cab rides for guests to ride the No. 611 locomotive on October 11, 18, 25, and 26.
+Additionally, it pulled 10 leased passenger cars from the Steam Railroading Institute in Owosso, Michigan and two other cars owned by the BB.
+(Note: Originally, Pere Marquette No. 1225 was meant to pull the 2025 Shenandoah Valley Limited excursions, but major repairs sidelined it.)
+The VMT partnered with Rail & Road Auctions to auction four cab rides for guests to ride No. 611 on October 11, 18, 25, and 26.
+Also, on September 25, No. 611 was rededicated with a new ASME plaque on the fireman's side of its tender, replacing the original 1984 plaque, which was on display at the VMT.